Â鶹ԭ´´

 “We have to have a continuation of getting out and talking about this problem… and how claims are adjusted with or without an AOB,” he said.
 “I think the industry is doing a good job now, but there has to be some forward thinking on this path.”

-Topics Florida Carriers Agencies Claims Training Development
+Topics Carriers Florida Agencies Claims Training Development

 Was this article valuable?